NathanJC2/CipherToSilicon/README.md

-# Breaking Enigma: Secrets, War, and the Birth of Computing
+# Cipher To Silicon: The History of Computing through cryptography
 > **Project Theme:** Historical Computing | **Group 9**

 *Note: This is a living document.
 All features and design choices are subject to change until the final submission.*